sphenlee/waterwheel/docs/config.md

 ### WATERWHEEL_NO_AUTHZ

 Set to `true` to disable authorization checks for API actions.
-This will *not* disable the authen/z checks between workers and the server which are used for controlling access to stash variables.
+This will *not* disable the authn/z checks between workers and the server which are used for controlling access to stash variables.
+This value must be `true` if the OPA sidecar address is unset, and is not recommended in production.

 # Logging and debugging